Creating SEO-friendly URLs

 When deleting a text element that is currently used to generate URL slug, there are two options depending on the location of the text element:

-- In content types, you'll be able to delete the dependent Text element.
-After deleting the element, you'll be asked to choose a different Text element before saving the changes.
-If you don’t have a Text element in the current content type, you’ll need to create a new one.
+- In content types, the dependent text element can be deleted.
+After deleting the element, you'll be asked to choose a different text element before saving the changes.
+If you don’t have any text element in the current type, add a new text element.

-- In content type snippets, you won't be able to delete a dependent Text element.
-First you need to choose a different Text element to generate URL slug by changing it directly in the content type.
-After that, you can come back to delete the Text element in the content type snippet.
+- In content type snippets, the dependent text element cannot be deleted directly.
+First, in the content type, you need to choose a different text element to generate the URL slug.
+Then you can delete the text element in the content type snippet.

 This action is irreversible.
 Removing an element from a content type or content type snippet removes the element across all content items based on that content type or snippet.